Author James Baldwin once wrote, “Know from whence you came. If you know whence you came, there are absolutely no limitations to where you can go.”

-Meanwhile, most of the states located along the Mississippi River, from Wisconsin (River Running Through a Red Place), to Missouri (Dugout Canoe) to Arkansas (Land of Downriver People) to Mississippi (Great River), pay tribute to the mighty waterway.
+Meanwhile, most of the states located along the Mississippi River, from is nexium over the counter or prescription Wisconsin (River Running Through a Red Place), to Missouri (Dugout Canoe) to Arkansas (Land of Downriver People) to Mississippi (Great River), pay tribute to the mighty waterway.

 Similarly, the states that straddle the Rocky Mountains, from Idaho (Gem of the Mountains) to Utah (People of the Mountains) to Montana (Mountainous), derive their name from majestic mountain range.